-Figure 19: Smoothed mispointing squared trend for cycle 75 (deg^210^-4)
+Figure 19: Smoothed mispointing squared trend for cycle 77 (deg^210^-4)

-In Figures 20 and 20A, the overall mispointing squared trend (averaged over each orbit) is plotted for cycles 16 onwards.
+In Figures 20 and 20A, the overall mispointing squared trend (averaged over each orbit) is plotted from cycle 16 onwards.

-The low values at the end of the plot are related to the acquisition in RFFS B-Side, occurred between 15 May and 21 June 2006.
+The low values at the end of the first plot are related to the acquisition in RFFS B-Side, occurred between 15 May and 21 June 2006.

-The jump which occurred on date October 24^{th} is related to the upload of IPF version 5.02.
+The jump which occurred on date October 24th is related to the upload of IPF version 5.02.
 The abrupt decreasing of the mispointing squared value is related to the new algorithm, as described in the previous paragraph.

-The jump which occurred on November the 26th 2003 is correlated to the upload of IPF version 4.56; the abrupt decrease of the mispointing squared value is due to the usage of a new RA2_IFF_AX IF mask auxiliary file.
+The jump which occurred on November the 26th 2003 is correlated to the upload of IPF version 4.56; the abrupt decrease of the mispointing squared value is due to the usage of a new RA2 IFF AX IF mask auxiliary file.
 After the drop a very tiny increase of the mispointing squared could eventually be detectable.
 The most probable cause of this phenomenon could be a change in the Intermediate Frequency Filter slope due to ageing effects.
-For this reason, the RA2_IFF_AX will be updated regularly, once per month.
+For this reason, the RA2 IFF AX will be updated regularly, once per month.